Games & Quizzes

 person qualified to treat disease, injury, or deformity by physical methods.
 Therapists using exercises to help muscle problems.

-not to be relied on or trusted. person thought to be guilty of crime or offence. have idea of existence of something without certain proof.
+not to be relied on or trusted. person thought to be guilty of crime or offence.
+To consider someone is the one guilty of a crime.